 - If you are using nulled or customized template for your blog after activating HTTPS, You may get mixed content error.
 So, here is little trick to fix this problem.

-Fix Mixed Content Error in Blogspot
+How To Fix Mixed Content Error in Google Blogspot Blog?

+Let me explain the root cause of this error.
 Our web browser expected to serve all elements of websites over SSL.
 While receiving web page elements, few elements were served with http rather HTTPS.
 Thus you recieved a warning message from your web browser.

 - In blogger dashboard, go to Templates option